TobiasWeber/QPRefinement/README.md

 ## Installation

+This instruction assumes that you have a linux operating system with GNU Multiple Precision Arithmetic Library installed.
 To use this sofware you need qpOASES.
 Follow the instructions on their download page:

 [qpOASES download](https://projects.coin-or.org/qpOASES "download qpOASES here and come back after installation (compiliation)").